techidaily/site-review-topics/source/_posts/possible-ways-to-recover-deleted-files-from-nokia-c210-by-fonelab-android-recover-data.md

 <div class="atpl-post-description-part-4">
 <div class="tpl-content-sub-paragraph-normal">
     <p>
         You can recover data in bulk or if you want to just select specific files to restore, you can easily do it.
-Aside from bringing back all information you lost, <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> has the capability to make repairs on your Nokia C210's system.
+Aside from bringing back all information you lost, <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> has the capability to make repairs on your Nokia C210's system.
     </p>
 </div>
 </div>